Which city is cheaper, Mamaia or Saint Petersburg?

 Both Mamaia and Saint Petersburg are popular destinations to visit in the summer with plenty of activities.

 Saint Petersburg is cooler than Mamaia in the summer.
-The temperature in Saint Petersburg is usually 18°C (64°F) in July, and Mamaia stays around 22°C (72°F).
+The daily temperature in Saint Petersburg averages around 18°C (64°F) in July, and Mamaia fluctuates around 22°C (72°F).

 It's quite sunny in Mamaia.
 The sun comes out a lot this time of the year in Saint Petersburg.
 Saint Petersburg usually receives less sunshine than Mamaia during summer.
 Saint Petersburg gets 267 hours of sunny skies, while Mamaia receives 320 hours of full sun in the summer.